PicsArt/picsart-creative-apis-python-sdk/README.md

 upload_client = session.client("upload")
 ```

-afterwords, you can use the specific client.
+afterwards, you can use the specific client.

 Example for uploading a file:
 ```python